 FREQUENTLY ASKED QUESTIONS

 The Associated Press is the most trusted source of independent news and information in the world.
 Founded in 1846, the AP is a not-for-profit cooperative of news organizations, and it is solely focused on finding, reporting and distributing news.
 The AP is independent and objective and has a deep and active commitment to freedom of the press.
-It is headquartered in New York and has about 3,700 employees globally—about two-thirds of them journalists and editors—in more than 300 locations worldwide, including every statehouse in the U.S.
+It is headquartered in New York and operates in more than 280 locations worldwide, including every statehouse in the U.S. Two-thirds of its staffers are journalists.

 The AP is a not-for-profit cooperative owned by the 1,400 U.S. daily newspapers that are AP members.
 These members elect a board of directors that directs the cooperative.